VasilikiStamou/Statistical_Signal_Processing/README.md

 # Statistical_Signal_Processing
-Modeling an Prediction of stochastic processes
+Modeling an Prediction of Stochastic Processes